 Water for the Sauce

-Serve the porky wheat pappardelle in bowls finished with a sprinkle of the remaining hard Italian cheese.
+Serve the porky pappardelle in bowls finished with a sprinkle of the remaining hard Italian cheese.
 Enjoy!